bibisixtynine/zx80app/readme.md

   - W3 missing relevant examples
   - W4 no interactive tutorial
   - W5 single file only
-  - W6 assets must come from an url
+  - W6 assets must come from an url...
-  - W7 save&publish on the cloud... for registered user... only -W8 app names are bof bof
+  - XX W7 CORRECTED 231224: save&publish on the cloud... for everyone
+  - XX W8 CORRECTED 231224: app names are ok
+  - W9 load/save in the cloud... the username (in settings) will be used as the folder name : use foldername compatible rules for the name of username
+  - W10 delete project not available
+  - W11 Store (REGRESSION)

 Bugs :
   - B1 too much ctr-z or command-z will get back to the initial doc loaded... and you will loose all modifications